 Start with the Right Chair for Each Employee

 The right chair is comfortable while providing adequate back support.
 This is one aspect of an ergonomic workstation that is highly customisable, and the alignment will vary for each employee.

 A chair does not need to be fancy or expensive to meet ergonomic standards.
-Many problems can be resolved by making a few minor adjustments.
+Whether you choose an office chair with or without wheels, many problems can be resolved by making a few minor adjustments to your desk chair.